-This is especially a good approach if you find that you have a lot of potential clients that are looking for websites that are similar in some way.
-For example, for several years we’ve received a lot of requests from churches and non-profit organizations in need of a website.
+This is especially a good approach if you find that you have a lot of potential clients looking for websites that are similar in some way.
+For example, for several years, we’ve received a lot of requests from churches and non-profit organizations in need of a website.
 Of course, most of them are working with very limited budgets.
 We eventually decided to create a few WordPress themes specifically for churches and non-profits.
-In our case we offer them for free download because some of our blog readers also have an interest in them.
-Another designer could do something similar by creating a few WordPress themes for clients in a specific industry, but instead of releasing them for free you could use them to keep costs down for clients with small budgets.
+Another designer could do something similar by creating a few WordPress themes for clients in a specific industry.

 3. Offer Semi-Custom Design

 Templates and themes are a good option for clients with very limited budgets, but almost every client will want or need something from their website that doesn’t fit perfectly with any template out there.
 It could be a customization of the template’s color scheme, layout changes, or some added functionality.
-In these cases templates may not work, but a full custom design isn’t always needed.
+In these cases, templates may not work, but a full custom design isn’t always needed either.

 4. Limit the Scope of Your Services, and Present Options